Construction worker visa routes in Republic of Singapore

 What this means for construction workers

-Of the 1 Republic of Singapore route that commonly fits construction workers, 1 needs a sponsoring employer and 0 do not, and 0 can lead to permanent residence.
+Of the 1 Republic of Singapore route that commonly fits construction workers, 1 needs a sponsoring employer and 0 do not, 0 have confirmed permanent residence mapping.
 Skilled trades commonly require a formal skills assessment or trade recognition before or alongside the visa, so build that step into your Republic of Singapore timeline rather than treating the visa as the only hurdle.

 The most-used skilled route into Republic of Singapore overall is the Employment Pass (EP); it is not specific to construction workers but is worth understanding as the benchmark route.